Practice Area

 The law at a glance

-Wisconsin prohibits operating while intoxicated at Wis.
-Stat. § 346.63.
+Wisconsin prohibits operating while intoxicated at § 346.63.
 The State must prove the accused operated a motor vehicle on a public roadway while under the influence of an intoxicant, or with a prohibited blood-alcohol concentration.
-The legal limit is .08 for most drivers, .04 for commercial drivers, and .02 for drivers under 21 or with three or more prior OWI-related convictions.
+The legal limit is .08 for most drivers, .04 for commercial drivers, and .02 for drivers with three or more prior OWI-related convictions.
+Drivers under 21 are covered by the Absolute Sobriety law, which prohibits driving with an alcohol concentration of more than 0.0 but not more than 0.08.

-Penalty tiers are set out at Wis.
-Stat. § 346.65.
-A first offense is a civil forfeiture of $150 to $300 and the only state in the country that does not criminalize a first OWI.
+Penalty tiers are set out at § 346.65.
+A first offense is a civil forfeiture of $150 to $300 and the only state in the country that does not criminalize a standard first OWI.
 A second offense within a 10-year window becomes a criminal misdemeanor with mandatory minimum jail.
 A fourth offense is a Class H felony with real prison exposure.
-Aggravating circumstances, including a minor passenger or a BAC at .17 or higher, can double, triple, or even quadruple the fines and confinement.
+Aggravating circumstances need careful review because the rules differ by tier: a minor passenger can create 2nd-offense-level penalties on a first offense, and BAC-based fine enhancements apply at the 3rd through 5th offense levels.

 Probable cause for the stop, proper administration of field sobriety testing, and the calibration history of the breath-test instrument are contested points in nearly every OWI case.
 An experienced defense attorney examines every step.